rkbalgi/libiso/README.md

-# A library of utilities related to payments, crypto, ISO8583 etc
+# libiso - A library of utilities related to payments, crypto, ISO8583 etc

 ## Creating ISO8583 messages